Carpal Tunnel Syndrome

 Carpal tunnel syndrome treatment can include nonsurgical and surgical intervention.
 Nonsurgical treatment focuses on symptom relief using prescribed splints, anti-inflammatory medication and corticosteroid injections.

 When symptoms persist despite nonsurgical remedies, surgery may be necessary to release the pressure on the median nerve.
-Proceeding with surgical intervention prior to the development of constant symptoms of numbness is the key to preventing permanent nerve damage that may not recover following surgery.
+Proceeding with surgical intervention before the development of constant numbness is key to preventing permanent nerve damage that may not recover after surgery.

 Dr. Mark Winston explains carpal tunnel syndrome, including the causes, symptoms and treatment options: